lwgrs/srgdotcom/src/Pages/weeknotes/2025/week-13.md

 - I started work on the Harry Potter "Potions Class" LEGO set ([number 76431](https://www.lego.com/en-ca/product/hogwarts-castle-potions-class-76431)).
 I'm timing my sessions this time - 1st session was about 26 minutes.
 	- Second session, to complete: 45 minutes.
 Around an hour and ten minutes total.
 - I had to add some new filters to Mastodon.
 For Canadian politics (an election was called for April 28th), `CPC`.
 For general politics and stuff I don't care about, `capitalism` and `GDP`.
 I'm sure there will be many more as posts crop up.
 - Started a new "memories" file.
 Anytime something triggers a memory, write down that memory.
-And the trigger, when we possible.
+And the trigger, when possible.
 - My wife's birthday was Sunday!!
 We didn't do anything special - napped, went for dinner.
 It was a crappy day weather-wise, that was disappointing.
 	- Luckily we did not get as severe a storm as was forecast.
 ### Health Notes